 Professor Bouzaglo’s second book project deals with the relationship between modernismo, plagiarism, and the development of international copyright law.
 She is also co-editing a volume on the continuing—and profound—presence of Oscar Wilde in the politics and culture of Latin America.
 And she is co-developing a project called Drag Kings: An Archeology of Spectacular Masculinities in Latinø America, which uses symposia, seminars, and a co-edited volume to debate the future of gender in the contradictory space of Latino America.

-Nathalie Bouzaglo arrived to NU in 2006.
-She has taught courses on Violence and Citizenship in Latin America; The fictions of Borges; and Home, Nostalgia and Crimes of Passion.
-In the year 2007-2008 she was College Fellow at the Weinberg College of Arts and Science.
+Professor Bouzaglo arrived to Northwestern in 2006.
+She has taught courses on Citizenship and Urban Violence in Latin America; Cultural Borders/Border Cultures; and Home, Nostalgia, and Crimes of Passion.
+She has served as the Director of Undergraduate Studies of the Department of Spanish & Portuguese.